esamattis/redux-render-prop/README.md

 // Create render prop component creator with app specific types const createAppComponent = makeCreator({
-    // creators infer the state type from here
+    // creators infer the state type from here.
+    // You can also return here something else than the state
+    // itself.
+For example you could wrap it with selector helpers.
     prepareState: (state: State) => state,

     // Same goes for the actions